 The Effective Sword-And-Buckler Men –

-However, when it came to pure numbers of the Spanish Conquistadors, there is a high possibility that majority of them were the sword-and-buckler men, better known as rodeleros (‘shield bearers’) in Spanish – but the term itself could also pertain to larger shields.
+However, when it came to pure numbers of the Spanish Conquistadors, there is a high possibility that the majority of them were the sword-and-buckler men, better known as rodeleros (‘shield bearers’) in Spanish – but the term itself could also pertain to larger shields.
 And surprisingly enough, in spite of the development of gunpowder weaponry in 16th century Europe, these sword-and-buckler men maintained their niche in battlefields by effectively countering the pikes in melee combat scenarios.

 In essence, they sort of bridged the gap between heavy and light infantry, and their protective gear rather mirrored this tactical overlap.
 To that end, as historian Terence Wise noted, most rodeleros possibly opted for morion-type helmets for better perspective and studded brigandine-type armor for ease of movement (sometimes replaced with plate-reinforced jackets and simple leather jerkins).
 But it was the combination of the offensive weapon in the form of straight Spanish steel swords (many of the famed Toledo-variety) and their swordsmanship that gave the Conquistador rodeleros a literal ‘edge’ over the native warriors of Mesoamerica.

 Now pertaining to the latter, while the veteran Aztec warriors tended to be well-trained in use of macuahuitl – carved of hardwood and then embedded with obsidian razor blades, these heavy weapons were mostly designed for stunning the enemy.
 Furthermore, given their general bulkiness, the angle of attack/slashing had to be from the overhead position, thus requiring immense strength and time to wield them effectively (which Aztecs did against other native factions).